simplesamlphp/simplesamlphp-module-webauthn/docs/webauthn.md

 gives implementations a policy choice on what to do if a client sends extensions
 anyway: this implementation chose to then fail the registration/authentication.

-The implementation supports the attestation formats "none" and "packed / x5c".
+The implementation supports the attestation formats "none", "packed / x5c" and "packed / self".
 Other attestation formats lead to a registration failure.

 For the attation type "packed / x5c",
 * the optional OCSP checks are not performed (this is explicitly permitted in